Owala FreeSip Twist Review: Long-Term Experience Explained

 Insulation

-Owala already has a strong reputation when it comes to insulation, and the Twist definitely lives up to that.
+Owala already has a strong reputation when it comes to insulation, and the Twist definitely lives up to that with its triple-wall insulation.
 If anything, it feels slightly more consistent over longer periods.

 The biggest upgrade, though – and the one that genuinely changes how you use it – is that this bottle can handle hot liquids.
 Unlike the regular FreeSip, which is basically limited to cold drinks, the Twist doesn’t have that restriction.